ecmwf/eckit/rust/README.md

 ## Crates

-- **eckit**: the safe, ergonomic API.
+- **eckit**: the safe API.
 Configuration, data handles, GRIB messages, streams, and eckit exceptions surfaced as typed Rust errors.
 - **eckit-sys**: the low-level FFI layer using [CXX](https://cxx.rs/).
 Builds the eckit C++ library from source (`vendored`, default) or links against a system installation (`system`), and exposes the raw bridge.
 Its Cargo